-This is the international application and admission procedure for the Master's program in Economic Psychology.
+This is the international application and admission procedure for the Economic Psychology track of the MSc in Social Psychology.

 a) Check your eligibility

-To be admitted directly onto our Master's program in Economic Psychology, you need to have the following academic background:
+To be admitted to our Master's track in Economic Psychology, you must have the following academic background:

 - You cannot be admitted onto this Master's program without having either a Bachelor's or Master's degree in Psychology.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.